OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 ![Google Cache Operation Search Result Example](images/Google_cache_Operator_Search_Results_Example_20200406.png)\
 *Figure 4.1.1-2: Google Cache Operation Search Result Example*

-### Google Hacking, or Dorking
+### Google Hacking or Dorking

 Searching with operators can be a very effective discovery technique when combined with the creativity of the tester.
 Operators can be chained to effectively discover specific kinds of sensitive files and information.
 This technique, called [Google hacking](https://en.wikipedia.org/wiki/Google_hacking) or Dorking, is also possible using other search engines, as long as the search operators are supported.

-A database of dorks, such as [Google Hacking Database](https://www.exploit-db.com/google-hacking-database), is a useful resource that can help uncover specific information.
+A database of dorks, like the [Google Hacking Database](https://www.exploit-db.com/google-hacking-database), is a useful resource that can help uncover specific information.
 Some categories of dorks available on this database include:

 - Footholds
 - Files containing usernames